manojbusam/retailpartners/README.md

 - Ensure that your MySQL server is running before executing the setup script.
 - Modify any necessary configurations in your FastAPI application as needed.

-### Summary

-- The `README.md` includes instructions for executing the `setup.sh` script and accessing the API.
-- It also contains SQL commands for manually creating the database and table, along with granting privileges.
-- Make sure to save this content in a file named `README.md` in your project directory.

-Feel free to ask if you need any more modifications or additional information!